There’s more to a laptop bag than simply being able to carry a laptop.

 You’re probably familiar with the Fjallraven Kanken—at least in look if not in name.
 This boxy laptop bag is globally popular, but it’s more than a fashion statement.
 We’ve been testing the Kanken 13″ Laptop Backpack for over three years (!) across three continents (!).
 Overall, we’ve been impressed with how well it’s been holding up.
 We’re also digging its super minimal organization, versatility, and how easy it is to grab your laptop.
 However, the harness system isn’t super comfortable since the straps have minimal padding and there’s no sternum strap (note that the straps on the original Kanken do not have any padding).
 There are multiple iterations of the Kanken—including a version made of recycled plastic bottles—and multiple sizes, so you can pick up one that suits your needs.

-Some totes close at the top, while others don’t have a closure.
-Even totes that do close can usually be left open.
-Meaning totes are usually really easy to get in and out of, so they’re a great option if you’re always pawing through your bag.
-And because of the possibility for an open-top, you can stick in longer items whenever the need arises—say if you need to pack a tripod or want to pick up a baguette on your way home from school.
+Some totes close at the top, while others don’t have a closure at all.
+Even totes that do close can usually be left open, so they’re a great option if you’re always pawing through your bag.
+And because of the possibility of an open top, you can stick in longer items whenever the need arises—say if you need to pack a tripod or want to pick up a baguette on your way home.
 Plus, they’re a step up from a backpack as far as professionalism is concerned.
 (Of course, you can find an unprofessional tote.
-We’re speaking in averages here.)
+We’re speaking in generalizations here.)
 The handles on a tote are also frequently large enough to toss over your shoulder, so you can have the hands-free carry that we love.

 Totes can be uncomfortable to carry over long distances or when you load them up with heavy gear.
 Even well-padded handles can’t stop your shoulder from aching after an hour of lugging your tote around.
-And, while you can toss those handles over your shoulder for that hands-free carry as we mentioned above, they can easily slip off your shoulder if you need to bend down or otherwise move around.
+And, while you can toss those handles over your shoulder for that hands-free carry as we mentioned above, they can easily slip off your shoulder as you walk or bend down.
 Finally, when it comes to totes that don’t close, it only takes one accident for all of your gear to be splayed all over the ground.
 So, clumsy folks beware.